daqing15/tornado-base/README.md

 ===================================================

 A basic structure for any Tornado app.
 Does not intend to provide any defaults or starting points.
-That is, all files are empty and up to you on how to fill them.
+That is, all files are empty and it's up to you on how to fill them.
 Not intended for distribution yet, since I haven't yet used it on a real project.
 Soon :)

 ## Structure